sapouidugnatos/skolota/akinakah/chechen-ars-eng.md

-# Before the eviction of the Chechens, there were two small villages, the names of which also go back to the root basis of the ars: Lakha-Orsoy and Lakha-Orsoy (Upper Orsoy, Lower Orsoy).
-See: A.S.Suleimanov, Toponymy of Chechnya.
-P. 243.
-Apparently, the name of the inhabited Yarsh-mard (Ibid.
-P. 422), in accordance with the law of the series, consists of the same number of names and is a transformation of the form Ars-March \ \ Arsh-March> Yarsh-Mard , contrary to the interpretation of some researchers about its Turkic origin.On the origin of the sword cult among the Scythians
+# On the origin of the sword cult among the Scythians

 *by I. M. Bulatbiev*